 Here are just a few of the ways healthcare professionals are using social media and other new technologies to connect with patients.

 Using the Internet as the world’s largest medical library.
-The wealth of information online, and the ease with which it’s updated, means doctors can stay up to date on the latest research, technology, and treatments.
-(And a smartphone is a lot less unwieldy than those thick medical tomes.)
+The wealth of information online, and the ease with which it’s updated, means doctors can stay up to date on the latest research, technology, and treatments.16

 Encouraging accountability between patients and providers.
 Reviews are ubiquitous on social media, and doctors work with the knowledge that any patient can publish their experience in a matter of minutes.
-Sixty percent of doctors feel that social media has improved the care patients receive.
+Eighty-seven percent of consumers read online reviews for local businesses.17

 Producing apps so patients can track progress toward health goals.
-There are 165,000 health-focused apps out there, and half of them are free.
+Around 42% of U.S. consumers use health and fitness apps.
 These apps can help encourage patients to achieve their goals or track progress between doctor’s appointments.
-Apps geared toward diet, stress, sleep, exercise, reproductive health, medication reminders, mental health, and diabetes are just a sample of what’s out there.
+Approximately half of app users share their data with their physician.18

 Creating accurate, credible resources.
-Because anyone can publish information online, some healthcare providers feel a responsibility to provide their patients with content they can trust—and to share that content on social media.
-And patients tend to be more receptive to content from doctors than from health brands.
-Even more striking—60 percent of people said they trust social posts from doctors more than any other group out there.
+Because anyone can publish information online, some healthcare providers feel a responsibility to provide their patients with content they can trust—and to share that content on social media.19 Many doctors are becoming social media influencers and amassing an online following.20,21

 Scheduling appointments and following up with patients.
 When patients can use social media to request appointments, and doctors choose this channel for follow-up conversations, agile response time is a big benefit.